 NRS 686A.287 Provision by insurer of information concerning fraud upon request by Attorney General, Commissioner or certain agencies.

 NRS 686A.289 Provision to insurer of information concerning fraud upon completion of investigation or prosecution; confidentiality of information.

 NRS 686A.290 Applications for insurance: Prohibited acts and penalties.

 NRS 686A.292 Additional penalties for insurance fraud; payment of expenses of Fraud Control Unit; persons who are victims for purposes of restitution.

-NRS 686A.295 Commissioner and Attorney General to notify agency when person licensed by or registered with agency is convicted of insurance fraud; agency to submit report to Legislature setting forth action taken.
+NRS 686A.295 Commissioner and Attorney General to notify agency when person licensed by or registered with agency is convicted of insurance fraud.

 NRS 686A.300 Delay in payment of claim for damages to motor vehicle after receipt of statement of charges prohibited; settling claim without providing for repair of vehicle permitted; exception.

 NRS 686A.310 Unfair practices in settling claims; liability of insurer for damages.